DeKoi-IL/DeFocuser-Lite/README.md

 For the components without LCSC part number, you can just search by name in ali express for example.

 ## 3d model
-The connection holes are meant to be fit with m3 heatset inserts (these: https://he.aliexpress.com/item/1005007481465353.html)
+The connection holes are meant to be fit with m3\4 heatset inserts (these: https://he.aliexpress.com/item/1005007481465353.html)
 The PCB and backplate are held with m2 heatset inserts with m2 6mm screws.

 # Software
-The software was a fork and (heavy) modification of DarkSkyGeeks OAG focuser project.
+The software is originally based on DarkSkyGeek's OAG focuser project.
-A lot of the code has changed, the serial communication is mostly the same.
+A lot of the code has changed, most of it is different.
+I'd like to  thank Julian for the inspiration 🙏

-In the software folder you can find the ascom driver installer + standalone app.
+In the "Code" Folder you will find the Installer folder, in it the Output, that file will install both Ascom driver and mediator app.
-In the standalone app you have extra functionality like settings the current\max position, Auto calibration etc...
-I'd love to be able to create the ascom driver app and standalone as one app (like the zwo mount driver for example), but i currently dont have the knowledge or time to implement that (maybe someday).

-The code isn't the prettiest, im sure it have plenty of room for improvement, feel free to open up issues with bugs, suggestions etc...
+This will allow multiple client connections to the focuser and give extra functionalities like:
+- Auto\Manual limits calibration
+- Manually settings position, max steps, reverse direction and more..

+To flash the firmware on the ESP32, simply go to the arduino firmware folder, open the ino file in arduino IDE, compile and upload.
+Make sure to have the ESP32 boards setup (Board manager) and set Xiao ESP32C3 (or S3) And the following libraries:
+- TMCStepper library by teemuatlut.
+- EspSoftSerial by Dirk Kaar, Peter Lerup